TomGranot/sentdexworkarounds/README.md

 	Check_Yahoo()
 ```

 Moving over to 22.py.
-Remember that JSON is text - just like HTML.

 The main changes here have to do with the names for each variable - I've added the new names to the `gather` variable inside the `Forward()` function.

-Also, the regex has to change slightly.
-The resulting code looks like this:
+Remember that JSON is text - just like HTML, so we can use the exact same method, except for a slight change in the regex itself to adapt to the new JSON format:

 *Note: I could just parse the JSON and forget the regex, but for the sake of continuity I'm going to continue using Harrison's original method.*